rpy2/rpy2/doc/source/overview.rst

   * Pre-compiled binary packages for

-    * Microsoft's Windows (releases are on Sourceforge, irregular snapshots for the dev version on bitbucket) - there is currently not any support for this platform
+    * Microsoft's Windows (releases are on Sourceforge, irregular snapshots for the dev version on bitbucket) - there is currently no support for this platform

     * Apple's MacOS X (although Fink and Macports are available, there does not